christian-creator/annav2/README.md

 # annav2
-Agc Needs New Automation (ANNA).
+Agc Needs New Automation!.
 I'm tired of doing tedious manual work at my student assistant job, which can be automated.
 Therefore I aim to automate most of my work related to data augmentation and plotting.

 GOALS: Monthly QC memo: